Current Lab Members

 Nandini Raghuraman received her B.tech in Biotechnology from Anna University, Chennai, India and got her Master’s in Medical and Research Technology from University of Maryland Baltimore.
 She completed her Master's Thesis work with Dr. Colloca on Pain Perception in the Brain with Electroencephalography as a neuroimaging technique and is currently a PhD student in the lab working on sociodemographic factors that influence placebo hypoalgesia, observational learning of analgesia, and virtual reality and pain modulation projects.

-Lakota Watson, BA
+Lakota Watson, BA, PhD

 Lakota Watson is a PhD student in Neuroscience at the University of Maryland, Baltimore School of Medicine.
 Lakota obtained two BAs in neuroscience and psychology from the University of Colorado, Boulder in 2018.
 They went on to complete their postbaccalaureate training in the laboratory of Dr. Joseph Cheer at UMB where they studied the effects of endocannabinoid signaling on pro-social behavior in mice and avoidance of aversive stimuli in rats.
 Lakota's research interests include substance use disorders, social behavior, and individual differences in placebo susceptibility.